Piyush-sri11/QA-chatbot/Readme.md

 ## Corpus Information

--See `corpus_info.md` for detailed information about the Jessup Cellars knowledge base used in this project.
+- See `corpus_info.md` for detailed information about the Jessup Cellars knowledge base used in this project.